Social EngineeringGRIDINSOFT TEAM

 Is Social Engineering Illegal?

 After the paragraphs above, you might think that social engineering is the fate of cybercriminals and scammers.
 However, the real essence of this technique is just the art of suggestion.
-In some cases, it can be used for benevolent purposes - for example, to dissuade people from outlaw actions or doing drugs.
+In some cases, it can be used for benevolent purposes - for example, to dissuade people from outlawing actions or doing drugs.
 Various religions are the perfect example of the benevolent use of social engineering - abbe ensures the folks act as God says, for example.
-That is just the polite manner of life, so practically the religion guides the parish on the right path.
+That is just the polite manner of life, so practically, religion guides the parish on the right path.

 Nonetheless, it can surely be named a double-edged sword.
 While being formed as benevolent, it found the application in many questionable situations, often even malicious.
 You will not get punished for social engineering as is but will likely face legal action for fraud if you use it to fool someone.
 However, that does not stop cybercriminals from using it here and there.